Office of Research

 Our expert staff is trained and experienced in conducting state-of-the-art qualitative and quantitative social science and assessment methodologies.

-We are supported by two staff associates:
+We are supported by three staff associates:

 Patricia Cahape Hammer

 Ms. Hammer has worked for the West Virginia Department of Education since 2010, as a research writer and evaluation project lead.
 Her current projects focus primarily on professional development, closing the achievement gap, early childhood education, and arts education.
 Prior to working in the Department, Ms. Hammer held a position with a federal government contractor, Synergy Enterprises, Inc. in Maryland, where she worked extensively with the National Center for Education Statistics and the Institute of Education Sciences.
 Prior to that she worked for more than two decades for a nonprofit research and development organization, Edvantia, Inc., where her focus was primarily in rural education research.
 She was recipient of the Stanley Brzezenski Rural Education Research Award from the National Rural Education Association in 2008.
 She holds a bachelor’s degree in sociology from Western Michigan University and a master’s degree in sociology from Marshall University.
 She has also completed coursework toward a doctorate in education administration at Ohio University.